seppeljordan/gitlab-webhooks/README.rst

 Arguments:

-* :code:`--pypi REPO` PyPI repository where to upload your product to
+* :code:`--pypi PYPINAME` PyPI repository where to upload your product to
-* :code:`--repository` URL pointing to the git repository of your sources
+* :code:`--repository REPO` URL pointing to the git repository of your sources

 gitlab-taghook-catcher